daffidwilde/genetic_data/README.rst

 A library for generating artificial datasets through evolution.
 ===============================================================

-This library contains an evolutionary algorithm that optimises any real-valued function over a subset of the space of all possible datasets that we call `Evolutionary Dataset Optimisation`.
+The ``edo`` library provides an evolutionary algorithm that optimises any real-valued function over a subset of the space of all possible datasets that we call `Evolutionary Dataset Optimisation`.
 The output of the algorithm is a bank of effective datasets for which the provided function performs well that can then be studied.

 The applications of this method are varied but an important and relevant one is in learning an algorithm's strengths and weaknesses.